 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the company.
 The company has a strict code of credit, including obtaining agency credit information, confirming references and setting appropriate credit limits.
-The consolidated entity obtains guarantees where appropriate to mitigate credit risk.
+The company obtains guarantees where appropriate to mitigate credit risk.
 The maximum exposure to credit risk at the reporting date is the recognised financial assets which are recorded at the carrying amount, net of any provisions for impairment of those assets, as disclosed in the statement of financial position and notes to the financial statements.
 The company does not hold any collateral.

-The company has a credit risk exposure with Finsure as disclosed in note 6 as commission receivable.
-This balance was within its terms of trade and no impairment was made as at 30 June 2014.
+The company has a credit risk exposure with Finsure (a major Australian Company), which as at 30 June 2013 owed the company \$66,340 (100% of trade receivables) (2012: \$nil).
+This balance was within its terms of trade and no impairment was made as at 30 June 2013.
 There are no guarantees against this receivable but management closely monitors the receivable balance on a monthly basis and is in regular contact with this customer to mitigate risk.